 In 1982, the Protea Match was shot for the first time and it included a long range with 10 shots each at 300, 600 and 900 yards.
 Teams consisted of ten shooters, a captain and two coaches.
 Today, the Protea Match is a team of twelve shooters, three coaches, a main coach, an adjutant, a captain and three reserves.
 Each shooter fires 10 shots to count at each of 300, 600 and 900 metres.
 A new trophy (pictured) will be awarded to the winners from 2017 onwards.

-The match record is 1977.200, achieved by South Africa in 2006.
-The winners, when UK teams have been present, are listed below (up to and including the match held in 2013):
+The match record is 1780.213, achieved by Great Britain in 2017.
+The winners, when UK teams have been present, are listed below:

 South Africa – 10 wins